AliceWonderMiscreations/ContentSecurityPolicy/README.md

 is not explicitly set in the constructor.
 Explicitly setting `default-src` to `'none'` will __not__ result in those other defaults being set.

+### Constructor Parameters

+The constructor takes two optional parameters.
+The first is string when not null and is used to define the `default-src` directive.
+The seconds is a Boolean and is used to define whether or not you only want to run in report mode rather than blocking violations.
+It defaults to False (block mode).

 Setting Fetch Directive Policy Parameters
 -----------------------------------------